front-end-intermediate/session-1/readme.md

 }
 ```

-Navigate and nspect the code and note that, thanks to the multiple name / value pairs in navItems we now have anchor tags with page fragment links in our html and are able to navigate within our page.
+Navigate and inspect the code and note that we now have anchor tags with page fragment links in our html and are able to navigate within our page.

-Note the hash in the url location string.

 ### Array Methods